matt765/matt765/README.md

 <h4>Spireflow</h4>

-Open source analytic dashboard that resembles real-world e-commerce platforms
+Open source and free e-commerce dashboard template written in NextJS and TypeScript

 <a href="https://spireflow.vercel.app">Live link</a> | <a href="https://github.com/matt765/spireflow">Repository</a>

-<h4>Daydash.app</h4>
+<h4>Mistyloop.com</h4>

-React application designed to be an alternative to default starting page in browser
+React application designed to be an alternative to default starting page in the browser

-<a href="https://daydash.app/">Live link</a> | <a href="https://github.com/matt765/daydash">Repository</a>
+<a href="https://mistyloop.com/">Live link</a> | <a href="https://github.com/matt765/daydash">Repository</a>

 <h4>Tailcast</h4>

-Dark themed website template built on AstroJS and Tailwind, designed for SaaS business.
+Dark themed website template built on AstroJS and Tailwind, designed for fictional SaaS startup

 <a href="https://tailcast.vercel.app/">Live link</a> | <a href="https://github.com/matt765/Tailcast">Repository</a>